Yuvakrishna0/GCD-of-two-numbers/README.md

 ## Program:
 ```
-"""
-To find the gcd of a number
+Program to find the gcd of two number using function.
-Name:Yuvakrishna.K
-Register number:212222110056
-"""
+Developed by:yuva krishna k
+RegisterNumber:212222110056

 def gcd():
     n1,n2=int(input()),int(input())
     if n1>n2: